JaydnEdwards/portfolio/src/index.md

 ## I'm looking for work!

-I'm over halfway though my two year contract and am now looking for work.
+I'm over halfway through my two year contract and am now looking for work.
 If you think I would fit in with your team, please [get in touch](mailto:jaydn@hey.com).
 Alternatively, you can reach me on [Twitter](https://twitter.com/Jaydn_Edwards) or [LinkedIn](https://www.linkedin.com/in/jaydnedwards/).